mit-ll-trusted-autonomy/pyquaticus/README.md

 ## Docker

+The docker directory contains the files for the bridge over to the MOOS environment.
+If you just want to run your agents in MOOS, you do not need to build the docker.
+Install gym-aquaticus with `pip install -e /gym-aquaticus ` and then run the pyquaticus_bridge_test.py or pyquaticus_bridge_single_sim.py.

-The docker is necessary for running the trained agents on the robots.
-It has files for both running the simulations in MOOS and on the water.
+The docker is necessary for running the agents on the boats, however.
+Here are the commands

 ```
 # build the docker